S-matrix bootstrap in 3+1 dimensions: regularization and dual convex problem: Acknowledgements

 \section{Acknowledgements}

-We are very grateful to Lucia Cordova, Harish Murali, Pedro Vieira for discussions, as well as comments and suggestions on the draft.
+We are very grateful to Lucia Cordova, Harish Murali, Joao Penedones and Pedro Vieira for discussions, as well as comments and suggestions on the draft.
+We would also like to thank the referee from JHEP for many interesting questions and suggestions.
 In addition, M.K. is very grateful to the DOE that supported in part this work through grants DE-SC0007884, DE-SC0019202 and the QuantiSED Fermilab consortium, as well as to the Keck Foundation that also provided partial support for this work.